girlingm/storyteller-bot/README.md

 * Discord.js

 **NOTE** (02/04/21): currently the bot prints all output and takes all input from the main channel in the server (for debugging purposes the identify of the user calling commands for specific roles is not checked).
-Once I have implemented all roles (and drunkeness for each role) I will change this and start beta testing :) in the meantime I've removed that feature so as not too annoy my friends too much.
+Once I have implemented all roles (and drunkenness for each role) I will change this and start beta testing :) in the meantime I've removed that feature so as not too annoy my friends too much.

 ## Commands